getporter/porter/docs/content/docs/development/authoring-a-bundle/distribute-bundles.md

   - /distributing-bundles/
 ---

-Once you have built a bundle with Porter, the next step is to share the bundle and invocation image so others can use it.
-Porter uses OCI (Docker) registries to share both CNAB bundle manifest and invocation images.
+Once you have built a bundle with Porter, the next step is to share the bundle and bundle image so others can use it.
+Porter uses OCI (Docker) registries to share both CNAB bundle manifest and bundle images.

 - [Preparing For Bundle Publishing](#preparing-for-bundle-publishing)
 - [Bundle Publish](#bundle-publish)